dsoto/ENSP_330/project/project-suggestions.md

   farmed stuff driven a long distance in an efficient truck or locally produced organic materials in a less efficient truck?

+## Climate Protection Campaign Questions
+- How can Sonoma County accelerate the electrification of the transportation sector?
+Who needs to do what?
+- What financing is available
+and/or needs to be created to accelerate vehicle electrification?
+- Can Sonoma Clean Power contribute to these electrification efforts?
+If so, how?
+- Should we retrofit existing combustion engine vehicles to be electric and/or encourage buyers of new vehicles to choose electric?
+- What audience should be targeted to go electric?
+- Is going electric
+really a GHG reduction strategy when the embodied carbon in vehicle production is considered?
+- For what carbon intensity of electricity will electric vehicles emit less carbon dioxide per mile?
+- What are the barriers to electrifying the transportation sector and how can we overcome them?

 ## Sonoma County Water Agency Questions

 1. What is the most effective way to reduce the ecological impact (and